 Rockaway Brewing Company Pharm is 4.5% abv and is a light and tart fresh saison style beer.
 They pride themselve by making their beer in small batches from hand, definitely try this local favorite.

 Sixpoint Brewery’s The Zwick and The Dead is 5% abv and is a combination of a Kellerbier / Zwickelbier style beer.
 Even though is not a traditional Zwickelbier beer, the sweet malt flavor and the spicy hops will keep you coming back for more.

 Ommegang Abbey Ale, from Cooperstown, NY is 8.2% abv and is available year around.

 This beer has a dark burgundy red color, with notes of honey, caramel, toffee, hints of licorice and chocolate.
 The Abbey Ale is not overly sweet and finishes dry.
 If you want a beer that is strong and complex, try this one.

-Posted on July 26, 2016 10:44 am, in Brews, Events and tagged Barclays Center, Beer Festival, beer pong, cider, connect four, corn hole, craft beer, Giant Jenga, Tapped, Tapped Brooklyn.
+Posted on July 26, 2016 10:44 am, in The Brewski, The Socialite and tagged Barclays Center, Beer Festival, beer pong, cider, connect four, corn hole, craft beer, Giant Jenga, Tapped, Tapped Brooklyn.
 Bookmark the permalink.
 Leave a comment.